LMS with built-in AI: which platforms to create personalised training content?

 5. What level of support?
 Beyond the tool, support, training and accompaniment shape the success of the rollout.

-What's the difference between native AI and plugin AI?
+• What's the difference between an LMS with built-in AI and an LMS with plugin AI?

 Between €3 and €15 per user per month on average, depending on the level of features, user volume and accompaniment offered (support, onboarding, CSM).